What the playoff and New Year's Six bowl games would be today

 Monday, Dec.
 30

 8 p.m.
-ET: Capital One Orange Bowl: No. 9 Penn State vs. Wake Forest (Hard Rock Stadium in Miami Gardens, Florida)
+ET: Capital One Orange Bowl: No. 10 Minnesota vs. Virginia Tech (Hard Rock Stadium in Miami Gardens, Florida)

 Wednesday, Jan.
 1

 5 p.m.
-ET: Rose Bowl Game presented by Northwestern Mutual: No. 6 Oregon vs. No. 8 Minnesota (Rose Bowl in Pasadena, California)
+ET: Rose Bowl Game presented by Northwestern Mutual: No. 6 Oregon vs. No. 8 Penn State (Rose Bowl in Pasadena, California)